 In time this grew into the town of Brighton.
 There was much fishing as well as farming in the village.
 Brighton looked over a cliff.
 The fishermen’s huts were beneath this cliff on the shore.
-The church of St Bartholomew first had a mention in the late twelfth century, though it may have existed before then.
+The church of St Bartholomew first had mentioned in the late twelfth century, though it may have existed before then.

 There was also a weekly pig market and corn market as well as a general market where all kinds of food were sold.
-Once a year there was a fair.
-A fair was like a market but it was held annually and attracted buyers and sellers from London and all over south east England.
+Once a year, there was a fair.
+A fair was like a market, but it was held annually and attracted buyers and sellers from London and all over southeast England.

 The 18th century

 In 1703 England encountered a severe storm.
-In Brighton it stripped several houses, turned up the lead on a church roof, turned over two windmills and laid them flat on the ground’.
-Another storm two years later demolished houses below the cliff, on the foreshore.
+In Brighton, it stripped several houses, turned up the lead on a church roof, turned over two windmills and laid them flat on the ground’.
+Another storm two years later demolished houses below the cliff on the foreshore.
 In 1723 several groins were built.

 World War Two

-World War II began in 1939 and many schoolchildren were evacuated from London to Brighton to escape the bombing.
-Because Brighton was a seaside resort rather than a manufacturing town it was believed that it would escape the blitz.
+World War II began in 1939, and many schoolchildren were evacuated from London to Brighton to escape the bombing.
+Because Brighton was a seaside resort rather than a manufacturing town, it was believed that it would escape the blitz.